ess-dive-workspace/essdive-leaf-gas-exchange/README.md

 - [Instrument details template](https://github.com/ess-dive-community/essdive-leaf-gas-exchange/blob/master/templates/instrumentDetailsTemplate.xlsx): Download spreadsheet template to record instrument details.

 ---
+## Updates in v1.1.0
+This update includes restructuring of the GitHub repository, updated Instructions, suggested file naming conventions, addition of standard data dictionaries, and inclusion of additional required variables for the Survey datatype.

+Details are as follows:
+- The GitHub file structure has been reorganized to remove the “docs” folder and display all informational content in the home directory.
+Files have been renamed using a numbering system that corresponds with steps in the Instructions.
+- The Instructions have been rewritten to align with the guide and definition documents.
+- Metadata template file names have been adjusted to meet ESS-DIVE requirements.
+- Suggested file naming conventions have been added to the Instructions and Guides documents.
+- For the Survey data type, Tair and VPDleaf have been added as Required Variables.
+- Data dictionary (dd) files have been added to Templates for methods metadata, instrument details, LI-COR6400 output, LI-COR6800 output and the reporting format defined variables.

 ## Updates in v1.0.3

 Added a section to the Instructions on how to use this format in combination with other reporting formats to provide guidance on missing value, temporal and spatial data types.